<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Other PAM products may better fit your needs.
 Traditional PAM solutions add more work on top of administrative workflows or developer duties–making them even more costly.

 StrongDM is built for the modern stack, with cloud-native support for dozens of protocols.
 It lets you monitor and manage access to databases, servers, and even Kubernetes clusters.
-Like CyberArk, StrongDM supports SSH and RDP access.
+Like CyberArk, StrongDM supports SSH and RDP access, even mainframes.
 But unlike CyberArk, StrongDM is designed for cloud-native environments.

 🕵 Compare StrongDM's G2 reviews with CyberArk's G2 reviews.